CARV-ICS-FORTH/H3/docs/design.rst

 * Buckets can only include data files, not special files, like links, sockets, etc.
 * The key-value store provides a much richer set of data query and manipulation primitives, in contrast to a typical block device.
 It can handle arbitrary value sizes, scan keys (return all keys starting with a prefix), operate on multiple keys in a single transaction, etc. H3 takes advantage of those primitives in order to minimize code complexity and exploit any optimizations done in the key-value layer.

-H3 is provided as C library, called ``h3lib``. ``h3lib`` implements the object API as a series of functions that translate the bucket and object operations to operations in the provided key-value backend.
+H3 is provided as C library, called ``h3lib``. ``h3lib`` implements the object API as a series of functions that convert the bucket and object operations to operations in the provided key-value backend.
 The key-value store interface is abstracted into a common API with implementations for `RocksDB <https://rocksdb.org>`_, `Redis <https://redis.io>`_, Kreon, and a filesystem.

 User management
 ---------------